nataliesediva/english-for-designers/00-year-end-review/index.md

 ## 9) What’s one thing you would add or change about this course?

-Only thing I can think of is adding more inclass work, so everybody gets involved and that way get sharpen his/her english skills.
+The only thing I can think of is adding more in-class work so everybody gets involved and gets to sharpen their English skills.

 ## 10) What advice would you give to students taking this course next year?

-Don't be afraid to speak.
-Aside from learning valuable things by doing your HW, this is the place where you can practise your english and get better in it.
+Don’t be afraid to speak.
+Aside from learning valuable things by doing your HW, this is the place where you can practice your English and get better at it.